life0fun/growingtree/growingtree-app/README.md

 the emit handler in render side will get [op path old new] vector. op is :value obviously. d is transmitter, for

     (defn emitter-handler [render [op path old new] d] ... )

+## Back-end Service

+Front-end app interface with back-end service through Effect queue and server send event listener service.

+App consumes msg from effect queue and xhr post to backend /msgs end point.
+App service type listen to /msgs SSE and convert event data into [:inbound] :received msg and put-message into (:input app) queue.

+In App behavior, effect is used to generate output messages, with will be consumed by app services-fn.
+Effect dataflow upstream is a list of inputs, and an effect function to produce output msgs.
+For example, {msg/topic [:outbound]} will trigger send-message-to-server.

+    :effect #{[#{[:outbound]} send-message-to-server :single-val]}

+The effect function takes a single argument, which is the message that put into the [:outbound].
+The function must return a vector of messages that will be put into (:output app) queue and consumed by service-fn.

+    (defn send-message-to-server [outbound]
+      [{msg/topic [:server] :out-message (:sending outbound)}])

+    (defn publish-counter [{:keys [count name]}]
+      [{msg/type :swap msg/topic [:other-counters name] :value count}])

 ## Slicing templates